 The assets of the foundation are invested into a diversified portfolio.
-Death-in service and disability benefits are insured with an insurance company.
+Death in service and disability benefits are insured with an insurance company.
 The pension plan does not expose the affiliated companies to any additional unusual risks.
-No curtailments or settlements occurred in 2018/19.
+No curtailments or settlements occurred in 2019/20.

-The funded status decrease of CHF -3.8m is the result of the assumptions and demographic changes generating an increase of the DBO of CHF +3.7m.
+The funded status decrease of CHF -3.8 million is the result of the assumptions and demographic changes generating an increase of the DBO of CHF +2.0 million, and by a decrease in the fair value of plan assets of CHF -1.5 million reflecting a net negative return in the financial year 2019/20.
 The following main assumptions have been updated:

-- discount rate from 1% to 0.6%:
+- discount rate remains stable at 0.6%;

-- interests credited on savings account from 1% to 0.6%;
+- interests credited on savings account from 0.6 % to 1%;

 - salary increase rate remains stable at 1%.